 The plan will be reviewed and reported on annually.
 The plan may be amended to ensure that the objectives of the strategy will be achieved within its terms.
-The Biosecurity Amendment Act 1997 allows GW to make minor changes to the strategy, provided that it is satisfied that the changes will not have any significant effects on the rights and obligations of any persons.
+Section 100G of the Biosecurity Act allows GWRC to make minor changes to the strategy, provided that it is satisfied that the changes will not have any significant effects on the rights and obligations of any persons.